 The People’s Democratic Republic of Algeria has not yet acceded to the Convention on Cluster Munitions.

-Algeria regards the treaty banning cluster munitions favorably, but has not taken any steps to join the convention.
+Algeria regards the convention banning cluster munitions favorably, but has not taken any steps to join.
 In 2015, it told States Parties that the convention “provides a useful international norm to the global regime on disarmament.”

 Algeria participated in several meetings of the Oslo Process, but did not attend the Dublin negotiations in May 2008 or the Oslo signing conference in December later that year.
 At the Vienna conference in December 2007, Algeria described cluster munitions as “evil weapons” requiring urgent action through “a legally binding instrument.”